physimals/quantiphyse-docs/README.md

 used as a diagnostic tool.
 The authors or distributors will not be responsible for any direct, indirect, special, incidental, or consequential damages arising of the use of this software.The current intention of this software is for "in house" use only and shouldn't be distributed without the explicit consent of the authors.**

 ## Installation

-Executables are available for Ubuntu, Windows and macOS.
+Binary distributions are available for Ubuntu, Windows and macOS.
+They include all Python dependencies so they are self-contained, although rather large.

 ### Windows
 - unzip the pkviewer2-0.31-win64.zip package